Last Updated on May 17, 2023 by Matt

 - Slowly start bending the arm close to the wall.
 Your arm should be positioned so that your palm is facing downward.

 - Try 3 or 4 different angles.
-At each, move your arm around, see how comfortable you are.
+At each, move your arm around, and see how comfortable you are.
 Visualize how you would ride your scooter.
 See and decide which angle would be ideal for that.

 - Usually, you will end up with an angle of 100 ° to 120 ° between your forearm and your upper arm.